divyadhimaan/lld-playground/concepts/concurrency.md

     List<Runnable> pendingTasks = executorService.shutdownNow();
     ```
   - Running tasks may not stop immediately — it depends on whether they handle interrupts properly.

+#### Q10.
+What happens to a thread in a thread pool after it finishes executing a task?
+- After task completion, the thread doesn't terminate but returns to the pool, ready to execute another task.
+- This reuse eliminates the overhead of constantly creating and destroying threads.

+#### Q11.
+How does a ThreadPoolExecutor's queue size affect its behavior?
+- The queue stores tasks when all core threads are busy.
+- A larger queue can handle more pending tasks but consumes more memory.
+- If the queue reaches capacity, the pool creates additional threads up to `maxPoolSize`.
+- If `maxPoolSize` is reached and the queue is full, the rejection policy is applied.

 # Glossary